ssafai/Grants-Program/applications/Wildcard Asset Hub.md

 - how you intend to use, enhance, and promote your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

+WILDCARD plans to offer flexible payment models for its L2 ledger, including per-transaction fees or freemium/tiered subscriptions.
+In the short to medium term, the focus is on expanding cross-chain connectivity (e.g., Polygon), enhancing accessibility, and improving user experience (i.e. in gaming with Ajuna) to match Web2 standards.
+Long-term goals include integrating with the Web2 ecosystem and enabling user-hosted L3 TEE services with smart-contract-level trust.

 ## Referral Program (optional) :moneybag:

 You can find more information about the program [here](https://grants.web3.foundation/docs/referral-program).